berguner/svmap/README.md

 - ABySS assembler
 - Reference genome fasta file

-# Quick Start
+## Quick Start
-1. Prepare indexes for BWA and Blastn for the reference genome
+1. Make sure indexes of the genome for BWA and Blastn are in the same directory with the reference fasta
-2.
+2. Prepare a tab delimited .bed file listing interested regions "CHR START	END	Info1	Info2	Info3"
+3. Extract the reads by running "extractreads_fq.py"
+4. If you want faster results use "extractreads_bam.py".
+Note that this will not extract unmapped reads.
+5. Assemble the extracted reads with "assemble.py"
+6. Blast the assembled contigs with "blast.py"
+7. Parse and plot the results by "parse.py"